Vegan Easter Guide

 How to Make Homemade Food Coloring

 The unofficial colors of Easter are pretty and pastel.
-Not just limited to eggs, these colors are in food everywhere you look; from cookies to cakes to cupcakes, too.
-Generally speaking, food and drinks get their colors from artificial food colors like Brilliant Blue FCF, Red No. 3, Red No. 40, or Sunset Yellow FCF.
+Not just limited to eggs, these colors are everywhere you look; from cookies to cakes to cupcakes, too.
+Generally speaking, these food and drinks get their colors from artificial food colors.

 Color Kitchen Food Colors from Nature